lowRISC/qemu/docs/opentitan/tools.md

 ## Development

-* [`autoregs.py`] is a Python script that generates register definitions and function templates to create a QEMU system bus device emulation.
+* [`autoregs.py`] is a Python script that generates register definitions and function templates to create a skeleton file QEMU system bus device emulation.
 * [`checkregs.py`](checkregs.md) is an internal tool design to check the discrepancies between OpenTitan generated register definition files and their QEMU counterparts.
 It is only useful to develop the machine itself.